gridgo/gridgo-docs/advanced/format/index.rst

 where ``Person`` is a protobuf generated class.

-** you must register the schema class before use `protobuf` serialization format
+** NOTE: you must register the schema class before use `protobuf` serialization format

 Avro
 ----